SAMG Entertainment

-SAMG Entertainment, formerly known as SAMG Animation, is a leading South Korean animation studio and global entertainment company that is responsible for creating and distributing CGI children's animation and media content.
+SAMG Entertainment Co., Ltd., formerly known as SAMG Animation, is a leading South Korean animation studio and global entertainment company that is responsible for creating and distributing CGI children's animation and media content.
 Established on July 26, 2000, they co-produce their series either in-house or with international production studios.

 In April 2021, SAMG Animation announced their rebranding to SAMG Entertainment.